Listing Appointment Setting Scripts (2026): Door + Phone

 How do I handle "I'm not interested" on a listing call?

-© 2026 Jamil Academy.
-All rights reserved.
-Content is educational and reflects current real estate prospecting practices.
+Educational content that reflects current real estate prospecting practices.
 Always verify state laws, DNC compliance, and brokerage policies, and consult a marketing or legal professional for campaign-specific guidance.